hannasage/zine/README.md

 };
 ```

 For example, above, I'm referencing `images[0]` without an optional chain or checking the length first.
 Because of how the framework validates props, I can rest assured `images[0]` won't be undefined here.
+No back-up UI needed.

 For context, here's that page configuration from the server: